 Formally, QS is defined as ka < 1 where $k = 2\pi/\lambda = \omega/c$ and a is the cellular dimension or the size of the object (k and a can be vectors).
 Schelkunoff may have been the first to formalize this concept (Schelkunoff, 1943) (but not the first to use it, as exemplified by the Helmholtz resonator).
-George Ashley Campbell was the first to use the concept in the important application of a wave-filter, some 30 years before Schelkunoff Campbell (1903).
+George Ashley Campbell was the first to use the concept in the important application of a wave-filter, some 30 years before Schelkunoff (Campbell, 1903).
 These two men were 40 years apart, and both worked for the telephone company (after 1929, called AT&T Bell Labs) (Fagen, 1975).

-There are alternative definitions of the QS approximation, and for the case of MMs these may not be equivalent, depending on the cell structure.
+There are alternative definitions of the QS approximation, depending on the geometrical cell structure.
 The alternatives are outlined in Table 3.1.

-Summary
+2423 Summary